The regalia reflect a homage to the more than 700 years of academic traditions. This post descodes the academic regalia and describes the ceremony.

 Three blue or black stripes on bell sleeves indicate that the wearer has a doctoral degree.
 Master gowns have no stripes on their oblong sleeves that are cut in an arc shape in the front.
 These arcs serve as kind of pockets, but were not intended to hold the cell phone and car keys.
 Certificate, associate, and bachelor degree recipients wear gowns with long pointy sleeves.

-Baccalaureate degree students who graduate with honors (GPA greater or equal to 3.5) have a gold honor cord.
-Pink and gray cords indicate student leaders.
-Long blue-trimmed and striped gold sashes indicate graduating honor thesis scholars.
-They also have a single blue and gold honor cord.
-These graduates must have earned 12 honors credits at least.
-University honor scholars must have earned 27 honors credits to wear the same sash, but a double blue and gold honor cord.
-Red-white and blue cords mean that the wearer has served in the armed forces.
+Baccalaureate degree candidates graduating with honors (GPA greater or equal to 3.5) wear a gold honor cord.
+Alaska Natives and American Native students celebrate their heritage and academic achievements by wearing a red sash, Some of them wear their traditional clothing instead of the graduation gown.
+African Americans celebrate their heritage and academic achievements by wearing a colorful sash.
+Long blue-trimmed and striped gold sashes indicate graduating honor thesis scholars and a single blue and gold honor cord.
+They must have earned 12 honors credits at least University honor scholars must have earned 27 honors credits to wear the same sash, but a double blue and gold honor cord.
+Various student honor societies indicate their members by their individual sashes.

 Alaska Natives and American Native students wear a red sash.
 Some Natives wear traditional clothing instead of the graduation gown.
 Hawaiian Natives have a floral sash.
 African Americans have a colorful sash.
 Various student honor societies indicate their members by their individual sashes.